szydan/gists/setup/terminal.md

 This is because your favorite graphical text editor might not always be installed on someone else's computer while the terminal will always be there.
 Also if you work on a remote server machine the only thing which will be available to you will be the terminal.
 The most popular one would be vi, vim and nano.
-You do not have to be a super user and know all the shortcuts, but it can be extremely useful if you can do basic operations like:
+You don't have to be a super user and know all the shortcuts, but it can be extremely useful if you can do basic operations like:

 * create a new file